GameRuiner/Indian-Traffic-Violation-Insights/README.md

 ## Moving data from the lake to a data warehouse

-Once data is stored in the data lake (S3), the next step is to load it into a Data Warehouse (PostgreSQL) for further analysis and querying.
+Once data is stored in the data lake (S3), the next step is to load it into a Data Warehouse (PostgreSQL) for efficient querying and dashboarding.

 ### Data flow

-1. Extract: Download data from S3.
-2. Load: Insert data into a PostgreSQL table.
-3. Schedule: Automate the process using Apache Airflow.
+#### 1. Extract
+The pipeline downloads the latest processed file (monthly) from S3 into the Airflow environment.
+#### 2. Load
+The CSV data is loaded into a traffic_violations table in PostgreSQL using SQLAlchemy.
+The table is automatically created on the first run.
+#### 3. Materialized Views
+After loading, two materialized views are created (if not already present) for analytical use:
+- mv_violation_type_summary: summarizes violation counts by Violation_Type.
+- mv_date_summary: summarizes violation counts by Date.
+These views are refreshed on every DAG run to stay up-to-date with new data.
+#### 3. Schedule
+The entire pipeline is orchestrated using Apache Airflow, scheduled to run monthly with @monthly frequency.

 ### Running the data warehouse pipeline